 Other useful accessories include TwinView Dock 3 ($329.99) that gets you a dual-screen gaming experience, and the ROG Clip ($39.99) that lets you attach the phone to a physical controller.
 Then there’s the ROG Kunai 3 Gamepad ($149.99) that transforms the phone into a Nintendo Switch-like console.
 A few other interesting ones have been announced, which you can check out on the ROG Phone 3’s promo page on the company’s website.

-The problem is that it’s very hard to get your hands on these accessories for now, as they haven’t yet been released in most markets.
+The problem is that it may be hard to get your hands on these accessories for now — depending on where you live — as they haven’t yet been released in all markets.

 Top ROG Phone 3 questions and answers

 Q: Is the Asus ROG Phone 3 waterproof?

 A: No, the phone does not have an IP rating.